Kozei/SkillMatrix-/README.md

-# Introduction
+# Description
-Employee management system
+Employee management system.
+RESTful web-servives with SpringBoot and Java.
+Unit testing with Mockito.